 As far as the half-life of a proton is concerned, there is no specific number, but it is very high, millions of years or more.

-Without forgetting that the half-life of a proton and of a neutron refers to the specific conditions on Earth, there has to be some physical cause for the enormous stability of the proton and neutron, since the neutron does not disintegrate, but rather transforms into a proton.
+Without forgetting that the half-life of a proton and a neutron refers to the specific conditions on Earth, there has to be some physical cause for the enormous stability of the proton and neutron, since the neutron does not disintegrate, but instead transforms into a proton.

 The stability of the particles of the atom means that enormous energy is required for them to decompose, or, that their elastic tendency to revert to their initial state has a very high-energy barrier.